johnraff/genman/README.md

 ### Configuration:

-The script will look for files in the debian/ directory<br>
+The script will look for files in the debian/ directory:<br>
 *packagename*.*section*.genman-list<br>
 *packagename*.genman-list<br>
 or<br>